[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 1. Take Stock to Make Sure Patterns Aren’t Repeating

-Sometimes, triggers or responses to negative past experiences are inaccurate.
+Sometimes, triggers or responses to bad past experiences are inaccurate.
 They are simply your mind trying to protect you and being a little over-vigilant about it (more on this in section 5 below).
 However, sometimes they’re also on to something real.

 Take a moment, once you’ve calmed your immediate nervous system response, to take a critical look at your situation and take stock.
 What is actually happening?
 How do you feel about it?
+A trauma informed approach to polyamory, and relationships generally, also involves making sure damaging patterns aren’t repeating.

 It is possible that your current partner really is doing something similar to you that a past partner did, whether intentionally or accidentally.
 If so, this might require action, from talking to your partner up to leaving the relationship.
 It’s also possible that your feelings are revealing an unmet need in your relationships, which you can address with your partner(s) once you’ve identified it.